-Purpose: Cervical screening is intended to detect abnormalities within the cervix that could, if untreated, develop into cancer.
+Purpose: cervical screening is intended to detect abnormalities within the cervix that could, if untreated, develop into cancer.

 Invited population: UK policy on age of commencement and frequency for cervical screening is varied.
-The cervical screening policy for England and Northern Ireland invites women for screening every three years for those aged 25-49 and every five years for those aged 50-64.
-The policy in Wales is to invite women aged 20-64 years every three years; and in Scotland to invite women aged 20-60 years every three years.
+The cervical screening policy for England and Northern Ireland invites women for screening every 3 years for those aged 25 to 49 and every 5 years for those aged 50 to 64.
+The policy in Wales is to invite women aged 20 to 64 years every 3 years; and in Scotland to invite women aged 20 to 60 years every 3 years.
 From 2013 in Wales, and from 2015 in Scotland, the age of commencement and frequency for cervical screening will align with existing practice in England and Northern Ireland.

-Coverage: Defined as the percentage of women in a population eligible for screening at a given point in time who were screened adequately within a specified period.
-As the frequency with which women are invited for screening is dependent on age and country, coverage is calculated differently for different age groups, for example in England and Northern Ireland:
+Coverage: defined as the percentage of women in a population eligible for screening at a given point in time who were screened adequately within a specified period.
+As the frequency with which women are invited for screening is dependent on age and country, coverage is calculated differently for different age groups, for example in England and Northern Ireland.

-- For women aged 25-49, coverage is calculated as the number of women in this age group who have had an adequate screening test within the last 3.5 years as a percentage of the eligible population aged 25-49. - For women aged 50-64, coverage is calculated as the number of women in this age group who have had an adequate screening test within the last 5 years as a percentage of the eligible population aged 50-64.
+For women aged 25 to 49, coverage is calculated as the number of women in this age group who have had an adequate screening test within the last 3.5 years, as a percentage of the eligible population aged 25 to 49.

+For women aged 50 to 64, coverage is calculated as the number of women in this age group who have had an adequate screening test within the last 5 years, as a percentage of the eligible population aged 50 to 64.

-Bowel Screening:
+Bowel screening:

-Purpose: Bowel cancer screening aims to detect bowel cancer at an early stage, when treatment is more likely to be effective or to help prevent cancer from developing in the first place by allowing the treatment of pre-cancerous conditions.
+Purpose: bowel cancer screening aims to detect bowel cancer at an early stage, when treatment is more likely to be effective or to help prevent cancer from developing in the first place by allowing the treatment of pre-cancerous conditions.

-Invited population: All UK programmes invite men and women for bowel screening every two years.
-However, the age group offered bowel screening varies by country.
-In Scotland, bowel cancer screening is offered to people aged 50-74, in Wales to those aged 60-74, and in Northern Ireland to those aged 60-71.
-In England, bowel cancer screening is available to those aged 60-69, with this age range currently being extended to 60-74.
-A further one off diagnostic test using Flexible Sigmoidoscopy is being piloted in England, aimed at men and women aged 55.
+Invited population: all UK programmes invite men and women for bowel screening every 2 years, however, the age group offered bowel screening varies by country.
+In Scotland, bowel cancer screening is offered to people aged 50 to 74, in Wales to those aged 60 to 74, and in Northern Ireland to those aged 60 to 71.
+In England, bowel cancer screening is available to those aged 60 to 69, with this age range currently being extended to 60 to 74.
+A further 1-off diagnostic test using Flexible Sigmoidoscopy is being piloted in England, aimed at men and women aged 55.

-Uptake: Not currently available as national statistics are not yet routinely published (as for the Breast and Cervical screening programmes).
-However, statistics can be found in the reports that evaluate the pilots.
+Uptake: Not currently available as national statistics are not yet routinely published (as for the breast and cervical screening programmes), however, statistics can be found in the reports that evaluate the pilots.

-- Breast screening: 2011/2012 (financial year) - Cervical screening: 2011/2012 (financial year) - Bowel screening: Routine national statistics not yet available
+Breast screening: 2012 to 2013 (financial year) Cervical screening: 2012 to 2013 (financial year)

+Bowel screening: routine national statistics not yet available report